Current events, past events and General Meetings

 Black History Month Luncheon | February

 This year is the 4th annual Black History Month Luncheon.
 The theme this year is Labor, an honoree is chosen, and 5 Umoja students are honored in celebration of Black educational excellence, history and culture.
 All are invited!
-Click the image to learn more on the theme and how it is decided it year.
+Click the image to learn more on the theme and how it is decided each year.

 Celebration of Women | March